On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison

 Recall that in the predictive probability assignment procedure, we have specified the weighting (posterior) distribution of the user model parameters up to the prior $p(\bphi)$.
 Therefore, we start here with this prior specification and assume the following prior distribution for the user preference parameters:

+This assumption is the consequence of assumption that the user has one optimal preference, which means that preference distribution should have a clear optimum.
 Next, consider data points from the user-agent interactions in the preference learning system, denoted by $\mathcal{D}^{n-1}=\{r_l,\{\bxr_l,\bxa_l\}\}_{l=1}^{n-1}$.
 Given these data points, we work out the posterior (\ref{eq:phi_posterior}) as

 where $\mathcal{C}_{l}$ are normalizing constants, and where, in the third equality, we used the Markov property, since the user response only depends on the current trial, given parameters of the preference function.
 While this expression provides us with an analytical expression for the posterior, its exact estimation and use in the trial design is problematic, due to its non-linear form and complex integral evaluations.
 Therefore, to make the problem tractable, we turn to approximate sequential estimation, based on Assumed Density Filtering (ADF), also called moment matching, see, e.g., \cite{Opper1999} and \cite{Winther1999}.
 The idea is to use a Gaussian distribution as an approximating distribution for the posterior.
-This allows for a simple update of the first and second moments of the posterior after each trial.
+Note, that our assumption that a user has a single optimal preference means that the posterior should manifest it by a having a peak around true preference, which, in its turn, makes Gaussian approximation to be a viable assumption.
+The ADF approach allows for a simple update of the first and second moments of the posterior after each trial.